SixdegreeLab/MasteringChainAnalytics/en/ch15/ch15-dunesql-introduction.md

 Dune has officially launched its team's self-developed query engine, Dune SQL, based on Trino ([https://trino.io/](https://trino.io/)<a id="jump_8"></a>).
 This article introduces some common query syntax, considerations, and details of Dune SQL.

-Note: As Dune has announced that it will fully transition to the Dune SQL query engine from the second half of 2023, this tutorial upgrades all the original Query to the Dune SQL version.
+Note: as Dune has announced that it will fully transition to the Dune SQL query engine from the second half of 2023, this tutorial upgrades all the original Query to the Dune SQL version.

 ## Dune SQL Syntax Overview